Jackie McKeown: Early life

 Born in Bellshill, Scotland, McKeown grew up in Blantyre near Glasgow.
+His sister is Jane “Jane Egypt” McKeown from the band Lungleg and she credits him with being the reason why she started playing music.
 His early teenage years were coloured by obsessions with David Bowie and European art cinema.
 At the age of 16 he began playing guitar and writing songs, forming his first bands, Glass Candle and Subliminal Girls, after leaving school in 1988.

 Career

 The Yummy Fur

 Just prior to moving to Glasgow in 1992, he formed The Yummy Fur with Jamie McMorrow.
 He also performed in Cotton Gum and played guitar in LungLeg (his sister Jane's band) for a UK tour.
-In the late 90s he often played lead guitar for Comet Gain and performs on their album Tigertown Pictures (1999).
+In the late 90s he often played lead guitar for Comet Gain and performs on their 1999 album Tigertown Pictures.

 After The Yummy Fur decided to split in December 1999, McKeown turned thirty, got married and attended university for the first time, studying film theory.
 Having become tired of playing guitar, he formed a short-lived electronic pop band called The Girls with former Yummy Fur member and current Franz Ferdinand frontman Alex Kapranos which performed live only once (in Glasgow).